tldr-pages/tldr/pages/common/sdiff.md

 `sdiff -W {{path/to/first_file}} {{path/to/second_file}}`

-- Compare between two files, ignore white space at the end of the line:
+- Compare 2 files, ignoring whitespace at the end of lines:

 `sdiff -Z {{path/to/first_file}} {{path/to/second_file}}`